-If the IEP team determines that all three of the questions accurately characterize a student's current educational situation, then the student should be enrolled in access courses and the Florida Standards Alternate Assessment should be used to provide a meaningful evaluation of the student's current academic achievement.
-If "yes" is not indicated in all three areas, then the student should be instructed in the general education courses and participate in the general statewide standardized assessments with or without accommodations as appropriate.
+If the IEP team determines that all three of the questions accurately characterize a student's current educational situation, If the student meets all of the criteria for alternate assessment, then the student should be enrolled in access courses and the Florida Standards Alternate Assessment should be used to provide a meaningful evaluation of the student's current academic achievement.

+If "yes" is not indicated in all three areas, the student does not meet the criteria, then the student should be instructed in the general education courses and participate in the general statewide standardized assessments with or without accommodations as appropriate.